micha1805/chainlinkHackathonProject/README.md

 Building this all alone, on the side, while still having a full time day job and a young child to take care of, could explain some parts of the incompleteness of this project (especially the front-end and the VRF), but whatever it was a nice experience !

-Have a good day whoever reads this !
+Have a good day to whoever reads this !